antick/mojo/README.md

-# Mojo (Under Heavy Development)
+# Mojo

 Mojo is a versatile tool designed for creating and managing mods for CK3 (Crusader Kings 3).
-Please note that this is under heavy development and may not be ready for use.
+Please note that this is under heavy development so a lot of updates would be coming until it reaches to version 1.0.

 ## What is Mojo?